MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 ### Modification of transformers embeddings
+After obtaining the enhanced embeddings, each of them was tested using logistic regression.

 #### Triplet loss (polish dataset)
 Embeddings were obtained using HerBERT model with addition of simple fully-connected network at the end, which was optimized using Triplet Loss.